Rights to Keep the Recovery Bullies of FinTechs at Bay

-“We analyze the profile and eligibility of borrowers applying for the loan moratorium.
-Then take a decision of deferring repayment only for those borrowers who we identify as genuine applicants unable to repay the loan installment.”
+“We analyse the profile and eligibility of borrowers applying for the loan moratorium.
+Then take a decision of deferring repayment only for those borrowers who we identify as genuine applicants unable to repay the loan instalment.”

-However, having the right to accept or reject the loan moratorium application of debtors doesn’t allow the lenders to behave aggressively or humiliate any debtor in case they default on their repayments.
-The Digital lenders Association of India (DLAI) has recently issued a code of conduct for the member Fintech companies to maintain ethical practices in lending.
+However, having the right to accept or reject loan moratorium application of debtors doesn’t allow the lenders to behave aggressively or humiliate any debtor in case they default on their repayments.
+The Digital lenders Association of India (DLAI) has recently issued a code of conduct for the member Fintech companies to maintain the ethical practices in lending.
 The code of conduct states they the FinTechs cannot charge exceptionally high late fees on any defaulter and the process of charging late fees should be transparent.
-Also, the customers should be informed about everything in detail.
-The onus then falls on the customer for repayment of late fees.
+Also, the customers should be informed about everything in detail at the time of lending.
+The onus then fall on the customer for repayment of late fees.